Dick Van Arsdale: New York Knicks

-Van Arsdale was selected by the New York Knicks in the second round of the 1965 NBA draft with the 10th overall pick, and was named to the NBA All-Rookie Team in 1966, together with Tom.
+Van Arsdale was selected by the New York Knicks in the second round of the 1965 NBA draft with the 13th overall pick, immediately ahead of his brother Tom who was selected by the Detroit Pistons.
+Among the picks counted as being ahead of him were three territorial selections, in addition to players chosen in the normal selection process.
+Although he started as a small forward very early in his career, he was moved to shooting guard.
+Van Arsdale started 69 games for the Knicks as a rookie, principally at shooting guard.
+He averaged 29 minutes, 12.3 points, 4.8 rebounds, and 2.3 assists per game.
+Van Arsdale was named to the NBA All-Rookie Team in 1966, together with Tom.
 They were the first pair of identical twins to play in the league.